ryx/testcafe-browser-provider-nightmare/README.md

 It provides an electron-based, headless Chrome browser environment for running your tests in.
 It is popular for being more solid and reliable than phantomjs, while at the same time giving better performance.

+*Please note that the current implementation of electron and the underlying Chromium requires XVFB to be installed on Linux host systems, otherwise nightmare will not work.
+This will hopefully change soon as [a headless mode already landed in Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=546953#c148).*

 ## Install